-If you are recalled as a Tier 1 judge, your retirement annuity will be suspended.
-At the end of your recall period, you will be required to submit a retirement application to JRS.
+If you are recalled as a Tier 2 judge, your retirement annuity will be suspended.
+At the end of your recall, you will be required to submit a retirement application to JRS.
 JRS will recalculate your benefit based on your additional judicial service.
 Your pension benefit will be reinstated the day following your removal from the bench.

-If you retired with

-the maximum

-annuity, upon

-returning to

-retirement, you

-will be given the

-3% automatic

-benefit increase

-for any January

-during your recall

-service.
+If you retired with the maximum annuity and are at least 67 years of age, upon returning to retirement, you will be given the 3% increase or the annual unadjusted percentage increase in the Consumer Price Index-U, whichever is less, for any January during your recall service.